vssssssssss/thinkster-django-angular-tutorial/chapter06.md

 We explicitly defined a number of fields in our `UserProfileSerializer` from before, but this definition is a little different.

-When serializing a `Thought` object, we want to include all of the author's information.
+When serializing a `Post` object, we want to include all of the author's information.
 Within Django REST Framework, this is known as a nested relationship.
-Basically, we are serializing the `UserProfile` related to this `Thought` and including it in our JSON.
+Basically, we are serializing the `UserProfile` related to this `Post` and including it in our JSON.

 We pass `required=False` here because we will set the author of this post automatically.

     def get_validation_exclusions(self, *args, **kwargs):
-          exclusions = super(ThoughtSerializer, self).get_validation_exclusions()
+        exclusions = super(PostSerializer, self).get_validation_exclusions()

         return exclusions + ['author']

 For the same reason we use `required=False`, we must also add `author` to the list of validations we wish to skip.

 At this point, feel free to open up your shell with `python manage.py shell` and play around with creating and serializing `Thought` objects.

     >>> from authentication.models import UserProfile
-    >>> from thoughts.models import Thought
+    >>> from posts.models import Post
-    >>> from thoughts.serializers import ThoughtSerializer
+    >>> from posts.serializers import PostSerializer
     >>> u = UserProfile.objects.get(pk=1)
-    >>> t = Thought.objects.create(author=u, content='You will be assimilated!')
+    >>> p = Post.objects.create(author=u, content='I promise this is not Google Plus!')
-    >>> s = ThoughtSerializer(t)
+    >>> s = PostSerializer(p)
     >>> s.data

-{x: django_shell_thought}
+{x: django_shell_post}
-Play around with the `Thought` model and `ThoughtSerializer` serializer in Django's shell
+Play around with the `Post` model and `PostSerializer` serializer in Django's shell

-## API Views
+## Making API views for Post objects
-The next step in creating `Thought` objects is adding an API endpoint that will handle performing actions on the `Thought` model such as create or update.
+The next step in creating `Post` objects is adding an API endpoint that will handle performing actions on the `Post` model such as create or update.

-Replace the contents of `thoughts/views.py` with the following:
+Replace the contents of `posts/views.py` with the following:

     from rest_framework import generics, permissions

     from authentication.models import UserProfile
-    from thoughts.models import Thought
+    from posts.models import Post
-    from thoughts.permissions import IsAuthenticatedAndOwnsObject
+    from posts.permissions import IsAuthenticatedAndOwnsObject
-    from thoughts.serializers import ThoughtSerializer
+    from posts.serializers import PostSerializer

-    class ThoughtListCreateView(generics.ListCreateAPIView):
+    class PostListCreateView(generics.ListCreateAPIView):
-        queryset = Thought.objects.order_by('-created_at')
+        queryset = Post.objects.order_by('-created_at')
-        serializer_class = ThoughtSerializer
+        serializer_class = PostSerializer

         def get_permissions(self):
             if self.request.method == 'POST':